ov-integrations/module-template/README.md

 Template repository to create new modules

-Follow [style guidelines](https://peps.python.org/pep-0008/) when write Python code
+For python code follow [style guidelines](https://peps.python.org/pep-0008/)

+For configuration installation samples review files in the `installation` directory